-The water level in Lake Alexandrina and Lake Albert is approximately 0.66 m AHD.
-When conditions are favourable, barrage releases will be prioritised through Tauwitchere and Goolwa (approximately 70:30 ratio), adjacent to the fishways, targeting a volume of approximately 2 GL/day.
+The water level in Lake Alexandrina is approximately 0.61 m AHD and Lake Albert is approximately 0.65 AHD.
+Localised rainfall over the past week has increased water levels within the Lower Lakes.
+When conditions are favourable, barrage releases of approximately 1 GL/day will be prioritised through Tauwitchere and Goolwa

+(approximately 70:30 ratio), adjacent to the fishways.
 SA Water will continue to operate the barrages to minimise any negative salinity impacts from reverse flow events.
 All fishways are operating.